Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Natural world videos also became family favourites.
 National Geographic published a wide array of titles, featuring many subjects from the Life of Whales to the History of Steam Trains.
 Each had been beautifully shot and elegantly edited in vivid colour.

 The Woolworth Buyer Paddy Toomey later distinguished himself at the helm of one of the leading publishers.
 Meanwhile K-Tel spun off The Video Collection as Prestwich Holdings Ltd. It later became Video Collection International, and then VCI Group PLC.
 It was acquired by the Kingfisher Group in 1999 and demerged with Woolworths in 2001.
-A joint venture between VCI and the BBC, which formed 2|Entertain, became one of the most successful Woolworths Group ventures of the twenty-first century.
+For a time, a joint venture, 2|Entrertain, forged between VCI and the BBC, was exceptionally lucrative, until the market went into steep decline.

 If you have a Broadband connection and would like to see the original Video Collection trailer, please click here.